uwidev/community-management-resources/content/_index.md

 ---
-title: "🌸 uwi's collection of community management resources"
+title: 🌸 uwi's collection of community management resources
-linkTitle: "Home"
+linkTitle: Home
 ---
-v0.3.1
+v0.4

 This wiki website is meant to be a collection of public resources related to managing an online community.
 Most resources are tailored specifically to Discord.